 If Jonathan has $500,000 and he talks about himself in the third person.
-And his life costs $20,000 a year, he's set on his plan, he's good with it.
+And his life costs $20,000 a year, he’s set on his plan, and he’s good with it.
 That feels like a good number.
-I'm not even going to talk about that right now.
-But if that's it and then the market goes down 12% and I was going to retire that day, but I hadn't put in or I was going to retire in a couple of weeks, but I hadn't put in my two weeks yet, I for sure would just hold off in putting in my two weeks until the market recovered.
+I’m not even going to talk about that right now.
+But if that’s it and then the market goes down 12% and I was going to retire that day, but I hadn’t put in or I was going to retire in a couple of weeks, but I hadn’t put in my two weeks yet, I for sure would just hold off in putting in my two weeks until the market recovered.

-And what I would even do, because I'm aggressive … Yeah, I'm not really coming at this from a place of fear as much as just looking at the practicalities.
-I would try to be continuing to invest into the downturn.
-That's probably what I would do going into this.
+And what I would even do, because I’m aggressive … Yeah, I’m not really coming at this from a place of fear as much as just looking at the practicalities.
+I would try to be continuing to invest in the downturn.
+That’s probably what I would do going into this.

 Brad: Right.
 You said until the market recovered.
 That’s just one side of it, clearly.
 You obviously added on, I would continue to invest.
 Obviously, you’re continuing to work, and if you’re on a path to FI, you have a savings rate.

-So, it's not just one side of this equation where you have to wait out the market recovering, you are saving and continuing to buy, in all likelihood, low-cost index funds at whatever the market rate is on that day.
+So, it’s not just one side of this equation where you have to wait out the market recovery, you are saving and continuing to buy, in all likelihood, low-cost index funds at whatever the market rate is on that day.

-As we've talked about previously with JL Collins and others, when you're getting the market on sale, you're buying a little piece of 3,000 plus American and really international businesses that are now on sale.
-It's an interesting rethink on how you look at this.
-It's not just until the market recovers.
-There's both that and the function of savings both in there.
+As we’ve talked about previously with JL Collins and others, when you’re getting the market on sale, you’re buying a little piece of 3,000 plus American and really international businesses that are now on sale.
+It’s an interesting rethink on how you look at this.
+It’s not just until the market recovers.
+There’s both that and the function of savings in there.

 Since we are diving into the definitions here, Jonathan, just for that person listening a year from now, the FI number is basically looking at your expenses.